 - Glory Hound: In the season one finale, Alex accuses Claire of being in on Liam's plot, intending to take advantage of the fallout for her political career.
 Once things stopped going according to Liam's plan, publicly siding with Alex didn't hurt her career much.

 - My Beloved Smother: With Clayton gone in the second half of the first season, she chooses to deal with Caleb by keeping him high on drugs so that he won't talk to anybody about their less-than-perfect family life.
+Averted with Clay, when he tries to tell her to shut down his team, she tells him off for giving up so easily.

-- Utopia Justifies the Means: Her ambition to become the Vice-President drives her to reconcile with Clayton, in spite of his infidelity, and to keep her own son drugged up at home while she's on the campaign trail so that he won't talk to the press and reveal any embarrassing secrets.
+- Utopia Justifies the Means: Her ambition to become the Vice-President drives her to reconcile with Clayton, in spite of his infidelity, and to keep her own son drugged up at home while she's on the campaign trail so that he won't talk to the press and reveal any secrets.

 The current Speaker of the White House.